marklogic-community/smart-mastering-core/README.md

 - Java 8 or higher
 - [Gradle](https://gradle.org/) is optional - this project has the Gradle wrapper included, and the instructions below reference it so that you don't need to install Gradle
+- Schemas Database attached to your content DB.
+This is required for PROV-O to work.

 ## Using